fwang084/DFS_Optimizer/README.md

 ## FAQ

 - **How should the optimal_lineup function in Calculate be used?**
     - First, decide which players are "locked in", meaning that they must be included.
 Pass in a player list and a list that represents a lineup, with locked players represented by their name as a string in the appropriate position in the lineup.
-An example is given in lines 150-152 of Calculate.py.
+An example is given in lines 150-152 of Calculate.py .

+- **How long does the optimal_lineup function take?**
+    - The algorithm takes significantly shorter time if many locked players are provided.
+Otherwise, there are too many cases, and the program's runtime will be too long.
+Depending on how big the player pool is on a day, increasing the number of locked players or filtering the player list before passing it into optimal_lineup can reduce runtime to an adequate time.

 ---